homescriptone/svelte-datatables/README.md

 # Svelte DataTables

-This repository bring DataTables into your Svelte or Svelte Frameworks projects.
+This repository bring DataTable into your Svelte or Svelte Frameworks projects.

 Maintainer: [Emmanuel ADEKPLOVI](https://github.com/manutheblacker)